Srvanthi-293/fraud_sys/README.md

 * 🚨 FRAUD

 The system provides explainable fraud detection by returning the exact rules that were triggered during analysis.

+In addition to powerful backend fraud analysis, the application includes an intuitive web-based dashboard that enables users to monitor transactions, analyze fraud risks, and visualize fraud detection results in real time.

 ---